 Other Ways to Support Montana State Parks

 A simple way to help Montana State Parks, each and every year, is through our branded Montana license plates.
-These feature the famous Monte Dolack Fine Art painting, Placid Lake Sunset, and is an effective way to say “yes” to protecting Montana’s public lands by doing what you’d be doing anyway by registering your vehicle.
+These feature the famous Monte Dolack Fine Art painting, Placid Lake Sunset, and are an effective way to say “yes” to protecting Montana’s public lands by doing what you’d be doing anyway by registering your vehicle.

-Ask your local DMV today for your Montana State Parks’ license plate.
+Ask your local DMV today for your Montana State Parks license plate.